 Nicole Stephens – Support Services Specialist

-Nicole has been Administrative Officer with Knox County CAC AmeriCorps since November of 2016.
+Nicole has been with CAC AmeriCorps since November of 2016.
 Nicole provides a broad range of support services to members and partners related to recruitment, administrative processes, and member development.
 Before her current role, Nicole worked as the Program Specialist for Knox County CAC Volunteer Assisted Transportation where she coordinated thousands of trips for seniors and people with disabilities.
 She was also the Outreach Coordinator for Knox County CAC Project Eric where she worked with the University of Tennessee and many other local partners to make transportation more accessible for people with disabilities.
 Nicole is a CAC AmeriCorps Alum, having served 2014-2015 with the Town of Farragut Stormwater, she also served as an AmeriCorps VISTA from 2013-2014 in Billings, Montana with The Center for Children and Families.
 Nicole graduated from the Indiana University of Pennsylvania with a BA in Anthropology/Archaeology and had minors in Art History and Religious Studies.
 During her time at Indiana University of Pennsylvania she was part of a National Service Sorority, Gamma Sigma Sigma, where she held offices such as President, Parliamentarian, Homecoming Chair, and Service Audit.
 Her cat’s name is Leonardo DiCatprio.
 You can read more about Nicole’s AmeriCorps experience here.